ic-labs/django-icekit/README.rst

 the cultural sector.

 ICEkit sits one layer below GLAMkit, and is a framework for building CMSes.
-It has publishing and workflow tools for small teams of content professionals, and a powerful content framework, based on django-fluent_.
+It has publishing and workflow tools for teams of content professionals, and a powerful content framework, based on django-fluent_.
 Everything is written in Python, using the Django framework.